dwils098/dwils098.github.io/_posts/2014-07-04-ZeroMQ_AFD.md

 ## Zguide: notes and thoughts

-These are just my thoughts on the exemples and some notes to ease my comprehension as I walkthrough the guide various chapters.
+These are just my thoughts on the examples and some notes to ease my comprehension as I walkthrough the guide various chapters.
 Please note that I will be using the Python binding to use the 0mq library, and thus will work through the examples in Python language.

 ###Chapter 1
 ####First Example: Request-Reply Pattern